 Maybe there’s simply a difference of opinion.
 A lot of editing, like writing, is subjective.
 If it’s a question of punctuation, usage, grammar, and spelling, look in the appropriate resource book to determine the correct rule.
 For everything else, realize that what one person likes another may not.

 What if you’re sure the editor is wrong about something?

 Prove it.
 Ask another editor, or look up the rule yourself.
 (Make sure you’re using the appropriate reference manual for your type of writing and the latest editions.
 The Chicago Manual of Style and Merriam-Webster’s Collegiate Dictionary are used for book manuscripts; The Associate Press Stylebook and Webster’s New World College Dictionary are for articles.
 The Christian Writer’s Manual of Style is the standard for Christian book publishers.)

 Inform the editor of the mistake.

 b.
-For his/her edification and improvement as an editor
+For their edification and improvement as an editor.

 c.
 Word your correction in a way that gives the other person the benefit of the doubt.
 (Keep in mind, no matter how positive you are, you just might be wrong.)